simoncoz/comp90024-project2/Deployment/README.md

 # Deployment

 ## About
-All the files needed to automatically deploy, run and scale the Twitter analytics system are in this folder.
+The Ansible playbook to automate the process of creating and deploying VMs, as well as setting up the harvester, couchdb, etc.

 ## #TODO